unparalleled-js/docs-1/connectors/workday/get-custom-objects.md

 ---
 title: Workato connectors - Workday get custom objects
 date: 2017-06-06 06:38:00 Z
+isTocVisible: true
 ---

-# Workday - Get custom objects
+# Get custom objects
 You can extend Workday business objects by configuring custom objects.
-These custom objects are based on default Workday and can store additional custom fields.
-Custom objects enable you to record additional data which is not captured by the default Workday objects.
+These custom objects are based standard Workday business objects and can be used to store additional information.
+This allows you to capture data unique to your organization in Workday.

 ## Get custom objects actions
 This action allows you to retrieve a custom object value of a specific Workday object.